SovnSkyrim/Aldrnari/Modified Gameplay.md

 - [Hotkey Potions](https://www.nexusmods.com/skyrimspecialedition/mods/60243) is an add-on to ZUPA, so you don't have to go in your inventory to drink a potion!
 - [Heartbreaker](https://www.nexusmods.com/skyrimspecialedition/mods/1847) allows you to rip people's hearts straight from their chest.
 Metal, isn't it?
 - [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) and [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) for the camera control, so it's actually usable in 3rd person.
 - [Seamless Combat Camera](https://www.nexusmods.com/skyrimspecialedition/mods/53856) will force you in 3rd person for every fight.
+You will only be able to fight in third person, and that's intended.
+There are no first person combat mods in the list.
 - [Bow Rapid Combo](https://www.nexusmods.com/skyrimspecialedition/mods/65461) give way more tools to archers as melee charaters have so much.

 ### Gameplay - Combat | Enemies